Rubber-Duck-999/HouseGuardServices/Notifier/README.md

 # Notifier

-Service for reading requests and passing data to mysql database
+Service for reading requests and passing data to mongoDB database